-Dr Oldridge is a Lecturer in Human Resource Management at Nottingham Business School teaching on a range of undergraduate, postgraduate and corporate programmes, including Organisational Behaviour and Human Resource Management.
-Louise is a module leader for several modules and also final year tutor on the BA (Hons) Business Management and Human Resources programme.
+Dr Louise Oldridge is a Senior Lecturer in Human Resource Management at Nottingham Business School teaching on a range of undergraduate, postgraduate and corporate programmes.
+Louise is a module leader for several modules and also Assistant Course Leader on the Chartered Manager Degree Apprenticeship.

 - Chartered Member, Chartered Institute of Personnel and Development (CIPD) and formerly Vice-Chair of the Leicestershire Branch

 - Member of the global Carework Network steering committee

 - Member of the Research Activities Committee of the University Forum for Human Resource Development